Naa Peru Surya: Critical reception

 Naa Peru Surya, Naa Illu India received mixed reviews but critics appreciated Allu Arjun's performance, calling it the "biggest strength to the film" and his "career-best performance".
 The Hans India critic Vyas gave it 3.25/5 stars, writing, "Na Peru Surya is a film that gives us solid entertainment throughout the movie.
 The film starts off impressively and takes a U-turn to the interval point.
 The best part of the movie is that the director is stuck to the core point and did not deviate himself from the main content."
 Idlebrain.com gave it a 3/5 rating and wrote: "Though the director tried to cater to all cross section of audiences by having all types of elements in the first half, he made sure that he sticks to the basic plot of the film towards the climax.
 Allu Arjun stands out in the film with his stylish and terrific performance."

 Neeshitha Nyapati of The Times of India gave it 2.5/5 stars, reviewing, "Naa Peru Surya is a hard film to describe, what with so much happening in a span of fewer than 3 hours.
 The film has all the requirements of a commercial potboiler – there's unbridled patriotism, a love track, a family drama, an ambitious man striving to make it big in his career, several points of conflict replete with goondas and other moral dilemmas that all play out, interspersed at regular intervals with colourful and highly choreographed songs."
 Priyanka Sundar in her Hindustan Times review gave it 2.5/5 stars, concluding, "Naa Peru Surya is a film that would work purely because of dramatic emotional moments in combination with the high powered action sequence, something that Tollywood is well known for."

+It was known as Allu Arjun's worst flop ever.
+The movie was so bad he did not release a movie in 2019.